ashleyvilleneuve/shopify-showcase-theme/README.md

-Showcase Theme is a custom Shopify theme that highlights features and enhancements added by Ashley Villeneuve.
+Showcase Theme is a customized version of Shopify's Dawn theme that highlights features and enhancements added by Ashley Villeneuve.
 This theme is built with performance, flexibility, and modern web standards in mind.

 ## Features